Latino Traditions: Celebrations, Cuisine, and Cultural Heritage

 Carnaval is a huge holiday in many Latin American countries, celebrated between January and March.
 This festival is a blend of indigenous rituals and European traditions, and it’s one of the most anticipated events of the year.
 Pre-Columbian civilizations marked the changing of seasons with festivals, while European colonizers introduced Lenten traditions.
 The fusion of these elements gave rise to Carnaval, a vibrant celebration filled with color, music, costumes, and a joyful spirit (Eclipse di Luna).

 In Mexico, Carnaval is celebrated on March 5th and kicks off a five-day celebration before Lent.
 The festivities include parades, floats, and dancing in the streets (UCANR).
 Meanwhile, Brazil hosts the world’s biggest Mardi Gras party, starting on the last Friday before Lent.
-The Rio de Janeiro Carnival peaks around the Sambadrome, featuring song, dance, and elaborate costumes.
+The Carnival peaks around the Sambadrome, featuring song, dance, and elaborate costumes.

 For more on how these celebrations influence culture globally, visit our section on festivals in Latin America.